trikit/trikit/doc/source/lrdb.rst

 **loss_key**
-	Currently limited to ``"com_auto"``, but will be expanded in a future release.
-	(see mapping below)
+    Currently limited to ``"com_auto"``, but will be expanded in a future release (see mapping below)

 **grcode**
     NAIC company code (including insurer groups and single insurers)

 **grname**
     NAIC company name (including insurer groups and single insurers)

 **origin**
     Accident year

 **dev**
     Development year

 **incrd_loss**
     Incurred losses and allocated expenses reported at year end

 **paid_loss**
     paid losses and allocated expenses at year end

 **ep_dir**
     Premiums earned at incurral year - direct and assumed

 **ep_ceded**
     Premiums earned at incurral year - ceded

 **ep_net**
     earned_prem_dir - earned_prem_ceded

 **single**
-	**1** indicates a single entity, **0** indicates a group insurer
+    1 indicates a single entity, 0 indicates a group insurer

 **posted_reserve_97**
     Posted reserves in year 1997 taken from the Underwriting and Investment Exhibit Part 2A, including net losses unpaid and unpaid loss adjustment expenses

 **train_ind**
-	**1** indicates whether the value associated with a particular ``origin-dev`` combination would fall in the upper-left of a typical loss triangle. **0** indicates what would typically be indentified as a future observation at the time triangles are constructed.
-These "lower right" triangle values can be treated as a holdout set to test the adequacy of a reserve estimator.
+    A 1 indicates that the value associated with a particular origin-dev combination would fall in the upper-left of a typical loss triangle. * indicates what would typically be indentified as a future observation at the time triangles are constructed.
+    The lower right triangle values can be treated as a holdout set to test the adequacy of a reserve estimator.

 The following table provides a description of the type of losses associated